kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-2.md

             .rename_column("json_petsAllowed", "json_bpets_allowed")
             .rename_column("json_lift", "json_belevator")
             .clean_names()  # make all column names lower-case, replace space with underscore.
-            .remove_empty()  # Drop rows, that only have missing values.
+            .remove_empty()  # Drop rows that only have missing values.
 )
 ```

 ## Checking Data Types Of The Columns

-The output shows us, that only 2 columns are of type numeric.
+The output shows us that only 2 columns are of type numeric.
 After the cleaning
 process, the columns will all have the correct **data type (dtype)**.
 The dtype,
 of the cleaned values in each column.
-All columns, that have a json prefix and a
+All columns that have a json prefix and a
 counterpart amongst the non json columns, are likely to hold the same data as
 their counterparts.
 The columns with a json prefix were mainly scraped to
 validate the data in their counterparts.
 The goal is to be efficient in
 comparing `json_`, non `json_` column values.

 Some columns will not have their 'correct' dtypes assigned to them in this
 article.
-This comes from the fact, that to assign certain dtypes there must not
+This comes from the fact that to assign certain dtypes there must not
 be any missing values present for all rows of the column.
 We do not impute any
 missing values here, nor do we drop a large amount of rows, to get a DataFrame
 without any missing values.
 Except for the Longitude (`lng`) and Latitude(`lng`)
 columns, as they are some of the most important columns in the dataset.

-The reason being, that we have no knowledge in regard to the 'correct'
+The reason being that we have no knowledge in regard to the 'correct'
 replacement value for any of the missing values.
 Which of the techniques is used
 to impute missing data, is tied to the model choice and the results that a model
 delivers, given the applied imputation method.